groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/xltm.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Explore the capabilities of GroupDocs.Comparison for Java API"
+    title: "Explore the capabilities of GroupDocs.Comparison for Java library"
     link: "/comparison/java/"
     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       GroupDocs.Comparison for Java is an intrinsic Java API crafted for comparing multiple images and documents sharing the same format.
+       GroupDocs.Comparison for Java is an intrinsic Java software crafted for comparing multiple images and documents sharing the same format.
 It assists in identifying variations within paragraphs, words, characters, shapes, and even text styles among the compared documents.
 With the capability to merge these alterations and export to a final document, it facilitates the comparison and merging of PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, Visio diagrams, Outlook emails, HTML, drawings, and various image file formats—eliminating the necessity for any external libraries.

 ############################# Steps ############################
 steps: